+ What is the Matching Fund?

-Please refer to the CMN Ministry Plan Guide.
+Please refer to the CMN Ministry Plan Checklist.
 A CMN Ministry Plan will give a clear picture of your community and our church to people who may not know you, your community, or church.
 The CMN Ministry Plan Checklist describes the elements expected in a ministry plan.

 + What is CMN Launch?
 And do I have to attend to qualify for Matching Funds?

 CMN Launch is a three-day process that provides strategic planning to prepare people to start new churches.
 During Launch, church planters will review all aspects of the planting process under the leadership of a team of facilitators and coaches with real world experience.
 CMN strongly suggests that everyone interested in starting a new church attend a Launch event.
 To qualify for Matching Funds, CMN requires that you complete CMN Launch or a district training that has been nationally approved.

 + Do I have to have more than one partner to receive Matching Funds?